mikegleasonjr/kata-iweb-datacenter/README.md

 Write a simple application that distributes virtual machines on servers in a datacenter.
 The application can be written in any language.

-### Some details

-- A server have some space to host virtual machines (capacity)
-- When hosted on a server, a virtual machine occupy a certain amount of space
-- The number of virtual machines a server can host vary with the server size and the virtual machines size
-- The application must receive some servers and some virtual machines to distribute on them as input

 ### Specifications

+- A server have space to host virtual machines (pre-defined capacity)
+- When hosted on a server, a virtual machine occupy a certain amount of space (size)
+- The number of virtual machines a server can host vary with the capacity of the server and the size of the virtual machines
+- The virtual machines must installed on a server in the order they are received as input
-- The load of the virtual machines on the server must be as balanced as possible
+- The utilization percentage of each server must be as evenly distributed as possible in the datacenter
-- Servers have a defined space and cannot host virtual machines beyond their capacity
+- Servers cannot host virtual machines beyond their capacity

 ### Example Input

+As input, the application must receive some servers and some virtual machines

 ```javascript
 {